 Proceed carefully along the ridge.
 Don’t dip too low to the north or you’ll end up in some sketchy loose rock, stay too high and you could slip into one of the many couloirs or steep cliffs on the south side.
-This is where you start to get into Class 3 territory.
+This is where you start to get into Class 2+ territory with a few easy class 3 moves.
 The summit has a small wind break and a GPS marker.

 The route is mainly Class 2+ and although it is short you are gaining a significant amount of elevation over a short distance.
 The face is sloped between 20-30 degrees the entire time.
 Expect to use your hands and watch where you place your feet.
 Remember – going down is just as dangerous.
 It’s easy to get off track and end up on some sketchy rock so pay attention and plan ahead.

 Round Trip Time: It took us about 3 hours.
 We stopped and hung out for a bit on the false summit, and spent plenty of time relaxing at the top as we had the place to ourselves.

 Road Conditions: Very good.
 One or two tricky spots, but no high clearance required.
 After you get off the highway it’s mostly dirt.
 Once you pass the houses this road is not maintained in the winter and would require a snowmobile for access.

 Camping: Michigan Creek offers some excellent dispersed camping.
 There are some secret spots at the top of the pass and down about a mile on the Colorado Trail/Continental Divide Trail